 Possible reasons

-The short solution to this would be for Autodesk to refine the language in its Terms of Use and not have such an implied broad ban on customers creating their own trained AIs on their own design data, irrespective of the software that produced it.
+The short solution to this would be for Autodesk to refine the language in its Terms of Use and not have such an implied broad restriction on customers creating their own trained AIs on their own design data, irrespective of the software that produced it.

 “I don’t think the common interpretation is accurate to the spirit of that clause.
 Your data is your data and the way you use it is under your own discretion.
 Of course, you should always seek legal counsel to refine any grey areas.